-Mycelia is a new print magazine based in Glasgow dedicated to weird fiction, experimental literature and visual art that explore the weird and the eerie.
-(Digital formats of both issues will be available soon.)
+A new print magazine based in Glasgow dedicated to weird fiction, experimental literature and visual art that explore the weird and the eerie

 This second edition of the magazine has a distinctive character.
 In a tightly packed issue, once more made up of brilliant work from new, emerging and award-winning authors and artists, the work we’ve selected includes flash fiction, weird fiction, experimental prose and poetry and photography.